andsylk/Homework-2/README.md

-# Homework-2
+# Using VBA - StockMarket prices

-VBA script for summary of Stock Market tickers for 2012-2016
+I wrote a VBA script that analyzes and summarizes some Stock Market tickers for 2012-2016.